 The HawksCard, in addition to being the University identification card is also used as a contactless key card to gain access to approved facilities on campus.
 All residential facilities are accessible with the HawksCard.
 Only assigned residents and approved personnel are given access to residential facilities (ex.
 Belk Hall residents only have access to Belk Hall).
 Only authorized personnel are able to bypass the keycard in the event there is a system failure.
-All faculty/staff and students are approved users of the Jenkins Center (workout center and gym) and are required to use their HawksCard to gain entry.
+All faculty/staff and students are approved users, with the use of their HawksCards, of the Jenkins Center (workout center and gym), Hawks Nest and classroom buildings during their open hours.